CR4CKID/automation_STAR/README.md

-# automation_STAR : the automated RNA-seq pipeline for identify differentially expressed genes (DEGs)
+# automation_STAR: An Automated RNA-seq Pipeline for the Identification of Differentially Expressed Genes (DEGs)

 <br>